Cell Culture Equipment List: Essentials for Your Lab

 • Cryovials and cryoprotectants

-For labs just beginning cell culture work, starter kits can simplify setup.
-A tissue culture kit typically includes:
+For labs starting cell culture work, a tissue culture kit simplifies setup.
+A typical kit includes:

 • Sterile culture vessels (flasks, dishes, plates)